 - No control over typeface or default font.

 - Limited font color and text formatting options.

 - No table feature as of yet.

 Notejoy is good enough for taking simple notes.
 However, it has limited text formatting options and no tables.
 These features are must-haves for a modern note-taking app.

 You’ll get checklists, tables and embedding options to create your perfect note.
-Or adjust one of the templates Nimbus Platform offers.
+Or adjust one of the templates FuseBase offers.
 Share the link to your note with your colleagues and leave comments in their notes.
 There are also a lot of other features, so go and try it for yourself.